Richkwokkk/No-Code-Solution-for-InfluxDB/docs/fe.md

 ### How to Run Tests

-Testing on your own computer requires a [local development / production build without Docker](#without-docker)

 If you are using VSCode, please download the official extensions for [Vitest](https://marketplace.visualstudio.com/items?itemName=vitest.explorer) and [Playwright](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
 They should cover most of the use cases for our testing.

 Alternatively, here are all the testing commands you can run manually for more details: